kloy/angular-kloy-router/README.md

 * <s>should match route when path includes params</s>
 * <s>should include params in route change when path includes params</s>
 * <s>should interpolate path variables with route params</s>
-* should lowercase, trim and remove unnecessary slashes from paths when matching to route
+* <s>should lowercase, trim, replace spaces with %20 and remove unnecessary slashes from paths when matching to route</s>
 * should throw exception if same path is configured for multiple routes
-* (is this needed?) should not change routes when navigating to current route

 ### A Route
 * <s>should contain current route's name</s>